Skip to main content

 }'

-The response contains a paymentUrl — open it in the customer’s browser.
-Once they complete payment, the wallet is credited and your callbackUrl is invoked.
+The response carries a paymentUrl.
+When the customer completes payment, the wallet is credited and your callbackUrl is invoked.

 curl -X POST https://api-staging.venlyfinance.com/v1/accounts/{senderAccountId}/transfers/crypto \